Note

-In search solutions, strings that have complex patterns or special characters can be a challenge to work with because the default analyzer strips out or misinterprets meaningful parts of a pattern, resulting in a poor search experience when users can't find the information they expected.
-Phone numbers are a classic example of strings that are hard to analyze.
-They come in various formats, and they include special characters that the default analyzer ignores.
+In search solutions, strings that have complex patterns or special characters can be challenging to work with because the default analyzer strips out or misinterprets meaningful parts of a pattern.
+This results in a poor search experience where users can't find the information they expect.
+Phone numbers are a classic example of strings that are difficult to analyze.
+They come in various formats and include special characters that the default analyzer ignores.

-With phone numbers as its subject, this tutorial takes a close look at the problems of patterned data, and shows you to solve that problem using a custom analyzer.
-The approach outlined here can be used as-is for phone numbers, or adapted for fields having the same characteristics (patterned, with special characters), such as URLs, emails, postal codes, and dates.
+With phone numbers as its subject, this tutorial shows you how to solve patterned data problems using a custom analyzer.
+This approach can be used as is for phone numbers or adapted for fields with the same characteristics (patterned with special characters), such as URLs, emails, postal codes, and dates.

 In this tutorial, you use a REST client and the Azure AI Search REST APIs to: